 The Courts of Appeals have taken somewhat different approaches to filling in the gaps of filing in local rules and these approaches guide the actual use of certified administrative records in litigation.
-For example, the District of Columbia Circuit, where a preponderance of petitions for review of rulemakings are filed, requires agencies to transmit a certified list of the contents of the administrative record within 40 days of service of the petition for review and no other portion of the record unless the court so requests.
-In most cases transmission of the actual record will be unnecessary because the parties must file an appendix to their prime or opening brief containing those documents necessary for the court's review.
-Notably, however, the agency must still serve the other parties with the full record.
-The D. C. Circuit has also utilized a deferred appendix.
+For example, the District of Columbia Circuit, where a preponderance of petitions for review of rulemakings are filed, requires agencies to transmit a certified list of the contents of the administrative record within 40 days of service of the petition for review and no other portion of the record unless the court so requests.358 In most cases transmission of the actual record will be unnecessary because the parties must file an appendix to their prime or opening brief containing those documents necessary for the court's review.
+Notably, however, the agency must still serve the other parties with the full record.359

-The Federal Circuit requires the agency to retain the record and file a certified list or index unless the court orders otherwise.
-The Federal Circuit recognizes also the commercially delicate information that is filed with agencies such as the Patent Office or the Court of Federal
+The Federal Circuit requires the agency to retain the record and file a certified list or index unless the court orders otherwise.360 The Federal Circuit recognizes also the commercially delicate information that is filed with agencies such as the Patent Office or the Court of Federal Claims and, by rule, continues protective orders previously entered and provides a motion practice to manage protective orders.361